2008 CrossFit Games: Events

 The first three events for the second CrossFit Games took place on Saturday July 5, 2008, and the final event was held the following day.
 The winners were determined by the lowest cumulative time taken to complete the four events.
 The Affiliate Cup was awarded to the affiliate with lowest combined time for its top two men and top two women.
 The scoring format for the 2008 games is reflected in the title of the documentary film made of this year's Games, Every Second Counts.

 Workout A

-Fran – Three rounds of thrusters (a front squat into push press) and pull-ups.
+Fran – Three rounds of thrusters (a front squat into push press) and chest-to-bar pull-ups.
 Each round has a decreasing number of repetitions starting with 21 thrusters and 21 pull-ups then progressing to 15 repetitions of each for round two and nine repetitions for the final round.
 The weight for the thruster was 95 lb for the men and 65 lb for the women.
 The Fran event was won by Chris Spealler for the men, Linda Leipper for the women.